landonr/fightcamp-take-home-challenge-ios/README.md

 # UIKit Fightcamp app

-## this took a little longer than I expected because I'm used to RxSwift so I had to learn a bit more Combine to avoid third party libraries!
+### this took a little longer than I expected because I'm used to RxSwift so I had to learn a bit more Combine to avoid third party libraries!
 Great project, the design documents, xcode project and overall documentation made this pretty fun!

 ![](fightcamp-preview.png)

+## about

 ### Package.swift
 - generated with https://quicktype.io/